mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/mysql-cluster/index.md

 		--namespace kubeflow
 ```

-To perform the backup operation, trigger Kaptain `backup` plan for the MySQL cluster component:
+To perform a backup, trigger the Kaptain `backup` plan for the MySQL cluster component:
 ```bash
 kubectl kudo plan trigger --name=backup \
         --instance kaptain-percona-xtradb-cluster-operator \